SSDD: Single-Step Diffusion Decoder for Efficient Image Tokenization: Qualitative results

 \section{Qualitative results}

 We provide a visual comparison of both distilled and non-distilled \Ssdd{} with deterministic (KL-VAE) and generative (\Dito{}) decoders in \Cref{fig:qual_f8c4,fig:qual_f32c64}.
 The same random noise is used to generate each reconstruction for each image, ensuring alignment between distilled and non-distilled model behavior.

-In \Cref{fig:qual_f8c4}, using a low spatial downsampling (f8c4), KL-VAE generates distorted details, and \Dito{} outputs blurry low-level features.
+In \Cref{fig:qual_f8c4}, using a low spatial downsampling (f8c4), KL-VAE generates distorted details, and \Dito{} outputs blurry low-level features (see for example the clock image).
 On the same images, \Ssdd{}$^{(8)}$-M generates sharp, low-distortion, and realistic details.
 Comparing the multi-step and distilled \Ssdd{} models, conditioned on the same latent variable $z$ and the same noise $\varepsilon$, their outputs are almost indistinguishable, with the same distortion of low-level features.

-In \Cref{fig:qual_f32c64}, using a deeper encoder, the reconstruction quality of KL-VAE drops severely, generating non-realistic images.
-Our fastest decoder, \Ssdd{}-S, still generates similarly sharp details with only slight alterations, while remaining in the range of realistic images.
+In \Cref{fig:qual_f32c64}, using a deeper encoder, the reconstruction quality of KL-VAE drops severely, generating non-realistic images (see for example the cat image, and the text on the sign).
+Our fastest decoder, \Ssdd{}-S, still generates similarly sharp details, while remaining in the range of realistic images.
 Additionally, larger models (\Ssdd{}-M and \Ssdd{}-L) output visibly sharper and more accurate reconstructions.

 We provide a visualization in \Cref{fig:map_diversity} of the diversity of images reconstructions by \Dito{} and both multi-step and distilled \Ssdd{}.
 Diversity is not uniformly distributed and is more prominent around details (eyes, numbers, dots) and edges.
 Both \Dito{} and \Ssdd{} diversity maps are focused around the same regions, with smoother and slightly larger areas for the latter. \Ssdd{} also benefits from higher diversity levels.
 The distilled \Ssdd{} decoder has similarly diverse generations as the teacher, illustrating how distillation preserves both quality (\Cref{fig:qual_f8c4}) and diversity (\Cref{fig:map_diversity}).